-As was previously reported, in February 1997, BROG sold its interest in the Texas Royalty properties that are subject to the Texas Royalty Conveyance to Riverhill Energy, which at the time was a wholly-owned subsidiary of Riverhill Capital and an affiliate of CMC.
+As was previously reported, in February 1997, BROG sold its interest in the Texas Royalty properties that are subject to the Texas Royalty Conveyance to Riverhill Energy, which at the time was a wholly-owned subsidiary of Riverhill Capital and an affiliate of Coastal Management Corporation ("CMC").
 Subsequently, the Trustee was advised that STC acquired all of the shares of Riverhill Capital.
 The Trustee has been advised that, as part of this transaction, ownership of Riverhill Energy's interests in the Texas Royalty properties referenced above remain in Riverhill Energy, which was owned by the former shareholders of Riverhill Capital.
-Riverhill will continue to perform all accounting operations pertaining to the Texas Royalty properties.
+All accounting operations pertaining to the Texas Royalty properties are performed by Riverhill Energy.

 Percentage depletion is allowed on proven properties acquired after October 11, 1990.
 For Units acquired after such date, Unit holders would normally compute both percentage depletion and cost depletion from each property, and claim the larger amount as a deduction on their income tax returns.
-The Trustee and its accountants have estimated the cost depletion for January through December 2005, and it appears that percentage depletion will exceed cost depletion for all Unit holders.
+The Trustee and its accountants have estimated the cost depletion for January through December 2006, and it appears that percentage depletion will exceed cost depletion for all Unit holders.